 · The human instrument was not motivated by God, but by their own sinful desires.

 · God brought judgment on the instrument He used.

 e.
-Your end has come, the measure of your covetousness: Jeremiah revelaed another reason for God’s judgment against Babylon – their great covetousness.
-God would give them judgment according to the measure of their coveteousness, and that was a big measure.
+Your end has come, the measure of your covetousness: Jeremiah revealed another reason for God’s judgment against Babylon – their great covetousness.
+God would give them judgment according to the measure of their covetousness, and that was a big measure.

 i.
 O you who dwell by many waters: “While many waters (Jeremiah 51:13) refers primarily to the Euphrates, it also alludes sarcastically to the great subterranean ocean, a theme prominent in ancient Babylonian mythology.
 The Babylonians had lived by the erroneous beliefs for many centuries, and they would now die by them.”
 (Harrison)

 f.
 I will fill you with men, as with locusts: Jeremiah envisioned swarms of invaders and conquerors in the land of Babylon.